sitecoxyz/chiles.xyz/_peppers/habanero.md

 img_attr: 'Diógenes ;)'
 img_lic: 'https://creativecommons.org/licenses/by/2.0/legalcode'
 ---
-The habanero is one of the most popular...
+The habanero is one of the most popular chili peppers, originating in south america several thousand years ago.

-It is native to...
+In 1999 the habanero was considered the world's hottest chili by the Guiness Book of World Records, but has since been surpassed.

 Also, very popular in ... cooking.